 1. Just because you have the gift doesn’t mean you’re qualified to use it.

 I’m a born leader.
 An entrepreneur in development.
 If you asked my father, he would tell you about the stories of how I would guide friends on childhood expeditions or how I could control the baseball field from the pitcher’s mound.
 Leadership, influence, and clarity seem to have come quite natural to me.

 But as I began using this gifting in a professional setting, I started to recognize the complexities and cost that come with this somewhat rare character trait.

 During my time at Sevenly, I remember my mentor jerking me away from a conversation with our lead web developer.
 He walked me into the conference room and said, “Dale… I’m not sure if you’re noticing this, but you hurt people.
 The way you just spoke to him was incredibly arrogant and rude.
 And to be honest Dale, a lot of people here notice that about you.”

 Ouch.
-It was similar to the moment when you walk off stage and your friend tells you that your fly was open and you had a booger on your face during your entire speech.
+It was similar to the moment when you walk off stage, and your friend tells you that your fly was open and you had a booger on your face during your entire speech.

-The lesson is this: It was the first time in my life I realized my company can grow faster than my maturity.
+The lesson is this: It was the first time in my life I realized my company could grow faster than my maturity.
 It was the first time I realized I let a lot of people down.
 And it was the first time I realized how much trust I truly lost.
 While I was 1000% gifted in the area of leadership, strategy, and vision, I wasn’t qualified to be operating at that caliber alone.
 My pride blinded me from seeing reality.
 But more than that, my lack of humility kept me from stepping into the role everyone needed me to play.

 Just because I was a born leader doesn’t mean I was ready to lead.